531Binod/Java-Coding/README.md

 ## Level-01 Basic:
-#  Introduction , Control statement and Loop
+#  Introduction , Control statements Loops and functions.
 1. Write a program to print whether a number is even or odd, also take input from the user.
 2. Take name as input and print a greeting message for that particular name.
 3. Write a program to input principal, time, and rate (P, T, R) from the user and find Simple Interest.